Availability of rental housing in GTA falls to 16-year low, CMHC says

-Rental housing is getting harder to find in the Greater Toronto Area, although for those that already live here, that's likely already obvious.
-A new report from the Canada Mortgage and Housing Corporation provides a statistical look at just how tight the rental market has become.
+Rental housing is getting harder to find in the Greater Toronto Area, although for those that already live here, that's not likely news.
+But a new report from the Canada Mortgage and Housing Corporation provides a statistical look at just how tight the rental market has become.

 The vacancy rate of rental properties in the GTA — the number of rental options currently available on the market —reached 1.1 per cent this fall, the lowest in 16 years.